vaheminasyan2/MS-Architecture-Center-Scanner/README.md

 Converts `scan-results.json` into a human‑readable Excel report `scan-results.xlsx`.
 This is the the authoritative JSON -> Excel converter.

 `estimate_scenarios.xlsx`.
-Reference list of known or submitted estimate scenarios used for comparison.
+Reference inventory of known scenarios and their canonical estimate links.
+Used to detect new scenarios with estimates, updated estimates and gaps.

 `script/run_compare_only.py`.
-Helper that compares scan output against `estimate_scenarios.xlsx`.
+Compares cost‑ready scenarios (`criteria_passed = TRUE`) against `estimate_scenarios.xlsx` and updates the `comparison_status` column in
+  `scan-results.xlsx`

 `.github/scan_and_compare.yml`.
 GitHub Actions workflow that runs the scanner automatically.